OpenBookPublishers/chapter-splitter/README.md

 reports _creation date_ and _production software_ ([PDFtk](https://packages.debian.org/buster/pdftk)).

 ## Running with docker
-If required, specify cover and copyright page numbers (zero based) in the Dockerfile as env variables.
+If required, specify cover and copyright page numbers (zero based) in the Dockerfile (or override it in your `docker run [...]` command) as env variables.

 ```
 docker run --rm \